 - If you like a richer full-immersion coffee, but do not want to brew inverted (flipping the AeroPress from an upside-down position).

 - The Prismo also eliminates the need to buy paper filters.
-If you are tired of running out or ordering new paper filters, the Prismo may end up paying for itself.
+If you are tired of running out or ordering new paper filters, the Prismo may pay for itself.

 - If you have tried making espresso “shots” without the Prismo and feel like you are almost there and that you just need to improve the shot a little, the Prismo will be a must-have.